qd-qd/sdk-tutorials/onboarding/chapter-1/5-use-cases.md

 ### Transportation and travel

-Moving away from purely mechanical issues, other travel industries are implementing blockchain projects in numerous ways: decentralized ride-hailing services, in which independent drivers are not beholden to a central business; tracking the use of public transport systems like buses and "bike shares" to improve services; securing and coordinating the range of personal data that airline travelers need to manage like personal and passport data, payment details, immigration or border permissions, and now vaccination status.
+Moving away from purely mechanical issues, other travel industries are implementing blockchain projects in numerous ways: decentralized ride-hailing services, in which independent drivers are not beholden to a central business; tracking the use of public transport systems like buses and "bike shares" to improve services; securing and coordinating the range of personal data that airline travelers need to manage, such as personal and passport data, payment details, immigration or border permissions, and now vaccination status.
 Smart contracts can also impact ticket purchases by delivering smoother booking processes.

 The transportation of goods demands a great deal of information transfer, whether the supply chains in question are local, national, or global, so blockchain can have useful applications here.
 The [Blockchain In Transport Alliance (BiTA)](https://www.bita.studio/) identifies the technology as a way to improve transactions, shipment tracking, fleet management, and efficiency in the trucking and freight industries.